Transgender rights in the United States: Public factors

 Public support for transgender people has shifted in recent years.

-As of 2021, a PBS report found that an "overwhelming" majority of Americans regardless of party affiliation supported maintaining the rights of transgender Americans, and opposed laws that would restrict their access to healthcare or participation in sports.
+As of 2021, a PBS report found that an "overwhelming" majority of Americans regardless of party affiliation supported maintaining the rights of transgender Americans, and opposed laws that would restrict their access to healthcare.

 According to the Public Religion Research Institute, support for mandating that trans people use the bathroom corresponding to their gender assigned at birth has risen among all religious groups, with white Protestant evangelicals being the highest change, going from 41% in support to 72% in support between 2017 and 2021.
 41% of total Americans hold this stance, with 31% disagreeing, and 28% not holding a position on the issue.
 However, according to a 2022 meta-analysis of research studies, these views vary widely between religious groups and denominations.
 The meta-analysis states that religiously Jewish people were more likely to report more positive attitudes towards transgender people, and Black Protestant Christians were more likely to endorse that gender can be different from the one assigned at birth.

 60% of American adults reported in the summer of 2022 that they opposed allowing nonbinary marker options on government documents, while 58% reported supporting mandating that trans athletes compete on teams matching their gender assigned at birth.

 On the other hand, most Americans have more positive attitudes regarding transgender individuals in the workplace.
-Although American adults overreport their support in surveys, over two-thirds of them would be comfortable with a transgender manager and support employment nondiscrimination protection for transgender people, even after correcting for this overreporting.
-However, stated labor market support for transgender people is lower than support for gay, lesbian, and bisexual people.
+Notably, American adults overreport their support in surveys.

 Social media

 In 2019, a report analyzing 10 million US and UK social media posts over three and a half years found that of that 10 million social media posts, 15% (1.5 million) expressed transphobic sentiment.

 A study conducted by Media Matters between February 2019 and February 2020 found that the top five most-interacted sources on Facebook regarding transgender people were LifeSite News, the Daily Caller, the Daily Wire, Western Journal, and the Alliance Defending Freedom, with right wing sources on trans issues receiving 43.33 million interactions, compared to left wing sources receiving only 2.56 million.

-In the wake of the Colorado Springs nightclub shooting, in which a man walked into an LGBTQ nightclub and opened fire, Twitter unbanned the accounts of several major anti-trans figures that had previously been suspended for breaking Twitter policies regarding the targeting of LGBTQ people, while reformatting its hateful conduct policy so that a provision that banned "targeted misgendering or deadnaming of transgender individuals" was "now effectively dead", according to Vanity Fair.
+In the wake of the Colorado Springs nightclub shooting, in which a man walked into an LGBTQ nightclub and opened fire, Twitter unbanned the accounts of several major anti-trans figures that had previously been suspended for breaking Twitter policies regarding the targeting of LGBTQ people.